Here are some links that relate to our Web Development Level 1 & Level 2 workbooks and classes.

 Create beautiful colorful gradients without a gray "dead zone" in the middle

 Compatibility tables for support of all versions of CSS, HTML, and more in desktop and mobile browsers.

 Stats are based on aggregate data collected by StatCounter on a sample exceeding 15 billion pageviews per month collected from across the StatCounter network of more than 3 million websites.

 The Web Hypertext Application Technology Working Group (WHATWG) the developed HTML5 and what is now called the HTML Living Standard.

 The World Wide Web Consortium (W3C)

-The W3C is an international community where Member organizations, a full-time staff, and the public work together to develop Web standards.
+The W3C used to develop the web standards until the WHATWG took the lead in web standards.
 Led by Web inventor Tim Berners-Lee and CEO Jeffrey Jaffe.